gooday2die/MIPSim/github/Limitations.md

 ## Limitations to Implementations
 I am just a sophomore CS student and I do not have that much knowledge about MIPS or computer architecture.
-Thus there are some limitations to this program and this might **NOT** work as how computers operate.
-Those following list is that is **NOT** implemented in this program.
+Thus there are some limitations to this program and this might **NOT** work as how MIPS system operate.
+The following list below is a list of limitations of `MIPSim`.

 ## Machine Codes
-In this program, the machine codes are just stored as a `uint32_t`.
-Since MIPS32 architecture just needs 32 bits for its instructions, thus a `uint32_t` will be enough to store each machine codes.
-Those machine codes are stored in a `uint32_t` array that is inside class `Simulator`.
-Instead of them having real `address`, they have `index` since they are inside an array.
+`MIPSim` uses each MIPS instructions as `uint32_t` type.
+Those machine codes are stored as an array of `uint32_t` and stored in `Simulator` class.

 ## PC
-`PC` is the most important feature with MIPS assembly.
-However in this program `PC` is implemented as a `uint32_t` variable that stores the next `index` of the machine code stored in class `Simulator` instead of `address` of next instruction.
+`PC` is the most important attribute of MIPS system.
+In `MIPSim`, since machine codes are an array of `uint32_t`,  `PC` directs to the next index of the array element.
+Also, `PC = PC + 4` rule is applied when the current instruction is over.
+This is not 100% correct, however for implementation, it is made this way.

 ## Labels
 The most limitations located with labels.
 There are two types of labels supported by `MIPSim`.